Wet Curing and Drying Time

 Installers can effectively check pH levels prior to a finished floor system being installed with the pH Test Kit.
 The kit from assesses pH ranging from 0 to 14.0, so contractors can ensure and maintain the all-important pH of successfully cured slabs.

-For a successful finish every time, wise contractors monitor the drying process carefully, assessing both moisture content and pH.
+For a successful finish every time, wise contractors monitor the drying process carefully, assessing both moisture condition and pH.
 The Rapid RH® 4.0 EX and pH Test Kit are the tools to do the job right.

 Latest posts by Jason Spangler (see all)